-Turn Teacher Talk into Student Talk

-Turn teacher modeling into questions for students, whenever possible.
+Rule of Thumb Standard/Rationale Turn Teacher Talk into Student Talk Turn teacher modeling into questions for students, whenever possible.
 Look for the blue "Teacher Think Aloud" and challenge yourself to turn these models into questions for students.
 Note: Consider modeling a strategy or skill the first time it is introduced and then use this guidance for the remaining lessons.

-Example:

-Wonders instruction

-Skill: Main Topic and Key Details

-Teacher Think Aloud: "Remember, the main topic is what the selection is all about: animals that live in the pond.
+Example: Wonders instruction Skill: Main Topic and Key Details Teacher Think Aloud: "Remember, the main topic is what the selection is all about: animals that live in the pond.
 Let's add this to our chart."

-Modification

-"Quickly tell your partner what you think the main topic of this text is."

-(Listen in and invite a student to share, ask kids to vote thumbs up/thumbs down to show agreement/disagreement) "Let's add this to our chart"
+Modification "Quickly tell your partner what you think the main topic of this text is."
+(Listen in and invite a student to share, ask kids to vote thumbs up/thumbs down to show agreement/disagreement) "Let's add this to our chart" While teacher modeling is sometimes appropriate, Wonders includes too much teacher talk.
+Teachers are often given the most interesting questions to think about, which robs the students of those interesting discoveries and epiphanies.
+Loosen the reins and let kids try their hand at the thinking!

-Standard/Rationale

-thinking!
 Even if every student in your class can't model clear comprehension of the text for the class yet, student voices inspire confidence in their peers, and provide you clarity on the level of student mastery in your room.

-Loosen the reins and let kids try their hand at the

-While teacher modeling is sometimes appropriate,

-Wonders includes too much teacher talk.
-Teachers

-are often given the most interesting questions to

-think about, which robs the students of those

-interesting discoveries and epiphanies.

-Ask all Students to Engage

-Allow students time, individually or in partnerships/small groups, to locate evidence before sharing out whole class.
+Ask all Student s to Engage Allow students time, individually or in partnerships/small groups, to locate evidence before sharing out whole class.
 Insert peer discussion time to make this time come alive!
 Letting students do the work for themselves, instead of you modeling, or one student demonstrating, flexes the muscle kids need to do this work on their own.

-Highlighting Discussion-Rich Wonders Components

-Ensure you are preserving time for Wonders components and the lesson portions that invite discussion.
+Highlighting Discussion-Ric ch Wonders Components Ensure you are preserving time for Wonders components and the lesson portions that invite discussion.
 Always leave time for the "Guided Practice/Practice" section of a lesson.

-Of note:

-- Oral Language vocabulary activities - Anywhere the "Collaborate" icon appears

-Source: McGraw-Hill Wonders

-- Integrate Ideas

-- Day 5 activities (see Menu)

-- Independent Activities (make discussion-based)

-While it may be tempting to cut discussion time in favor of teacher-led instruction or reading/writing - resist!
+Of note: • Oral Language vocabulary activities • Anywhere the "Collaborate" icon appears • Anywhere the "Collaborate" icon appears • Source: McGraw-Hill Wonders • Integrate Ideas • Day 5 activities (see Menu) • Independent Activities (make discussion-based) While it may be tempting to cut discussion time in favor of teacher-led instruction or reading/writing - resist!
 Many discussion-rich components of Wonders are there for the taking and students need these chances to talk to build language skills.
 This is especially important for our youngest students and ELs, as their oral language abilities far outpace their written ones.
 Think of the discussions as rehearsal times so students are more prepared to put their thoughts into writing.